-‘Sports Illustrated’ Model Kate Bock Rocks Nothing But Cheeky A White Bodysuit While Stretching Across Her Bed
+‘Sports Illustrated’ Model Kate Bock Rocks Nothing But A Cheeky White Bodysuit While Stretching Across Her Bed

 “Stunning as usual,” one person wrote, while another said that Kate was “so beautiful and gorgeous.”

-Other simply stuck to emoji to express their admiration for the snap, with many opting for the heart-eyed and red heart emoticons.
+Others simply stuck to emoji to express their admiration for the snap, with many opting for the heart-eyed and red heart emoji.

 Kate often dazzles her fans with snaps that show off her incredible physique.
 Another recent upload saw the babe flaunting her sculpted abs and famous curves on the beach in a minuscule crochet bikini — a look that sent her followers absolutely wild.